ananyachattoraj/ananyachattoraj/README.md

 #### Projects
 - 🔍 [Image Captioning](https://github.com/ananyachattoraj/capstone): Creating a model with the Flickr8K dataset (hosted on Kaggle) & EfficientnetV2S to generate single sentence captions from input images.
 Demo video complete; further iterations on hiatus.
 - 🧶 [Knitting Stitch Classifier](https://github.com/ananyachattoraj/stitch_classifier): Building a model to classify knitting stitches using web-scraped images.
 Modeling underway.
 - 🏋️‍♀️ [International Powerlifting Federation Analysis](https://github.com/ananyachattoraj/ipf_next_lift): Cleaning and analyzing data from the International Powerlifting Federation from its inception to Aug 2023.
 Eventual goal is to create a predictive model that can help a user select their next squat/bench/deadlift attempt given competition sex, weight, and previous max.
-Cleaning underway
+Analysis underway

 #### Toolbox
 - 🐍 Python, R